-Review | The inspired life of Vivian Maier, the nanny with a secret gift for photography
+Review | Who was Vivian Maier?
+A new book explores the inspired life of the nanny with a secret gift for photography.

 But discern them she has.
 As Marks unfurls the story of Maier’s life, every phase is illustrated with photographs, so that reading the book is something like attending a wonderful slide lecture.
 She traces Maier’s family tree back through the French Champsaur valley, where Maier’s maternal forebears lived and where spent part of her childhood, and New York City, where she was born in 1926.
 Shortly afterward, Maier’s parents split up, her father left and her mother shrugged off the task of parenting, leaving young Vivian to be raised largely by others.
 “I was shuffled around a lot,” as she told one employer.

 She began taking pictures in her 20s, photographing European landscapes and portraits.
 Returning to New York in 1951, she began to shoot pictures of what was to become “her favorite place on earth.”
 She documented the ’50s with street photography, including images of “mothers galore, some carbon copies of one another, with almost identical coats, hairstyles, and sobbing children.”
-She was always interested in “capturing the intersections of race and class,” and began her huge portfolio of celebrity images with a shot of Salvador Dali in 1952, and eventually photographing Lena Horne, Richard Nixon and Ava Gardner.
+She was always interested in “capturing the intersections of race and class,” and began her huge portfolio of celebrity images with a shot of Salvador Dali in 1952, eventually photographing Lena Horne, Richard Nixon and Ava Gardner.
 She took pictures of her young charges at every home where she was employed; her happiest decade was spent with the Gensburgs of Chicago, “who became the family she never had.”
-During this time, she took a six-month leave to travel around the world by herself, resulting a wonderful series of images of global headgear.
+During this time, she took a six-month leave to travel around the world by herself, resulting in a wonderful series of images of global headgear.

 In the 1960s, the difficulties that would shape the latter part of Maier’s life began to surface, hoarding disorder foremost among them.
 She began to take pictures of newspapers, page by page, as well as images of teetering stacks of papers.
 “By the early 1980s,” Marks reports, “Vivian was spending all her money on storage lockers, where she stashed a combined eight tons of newspapers, books, and photographic material.”